 The Chalcatongo Mixtec language (spoken by 6,000 people in Oaxaca, Mexico) is officially the world’s weirdest language.

-“In this context, ‘weird’ means roughly [it] has linguistic features that are unlike those of most other languages,” wrote linguist Victor Mair.
+“In this context, ‘weird’ means roughly [that it] has linguistic features that are unlike those of most other languages,” wrote linguist Victor Mair.
 The language has no way of differentiating yes or no questions.
-For example, there is no difference between saying: “Is this bad?” and “This is bad”.
+For example, there is no difference between saying: “Is this bad?” and “This is bad.”

 Why are languages dying out?